man and woman jogging outside

 • Severe soreness

-Be intentional and consistent.
-But also know your limits.
+Be intentional and consistent, but also know and recognize your limits.

-The recommendations for heart health and maintaining a healthy weight are moderate-intensity exercise and resistance training.
-The number of days per week you exercise will vary based on your schedule, abilities and preferences.
-However, keep in mind that the key to results is consistency and committing to some form of exercise regularly.
+The number of days per week you exercise will vary based on your fitness level, schedule, abilities and preferences.
+Remember that the key to results is consistency and committing to regular exercise.

 • Brisk walking